Moha1234567890/laravel-task/README.md

 4-change the db name in the .env file and create a new app in your gmail to use the mail service

+5-Laravel collection file is in the Laravel-Collection-Folder

+6-you need to sign up to a mailtrap account to get verify your emails